gbdev/pandocs/content/SGB_Functions.md

 ` 146h - SGB Flag - Must be set to 03h for SGB games`\
 ` 14Bh - Old Licensee Code - Must be set 33h for SGB games`

-When these entries aren\'t set, the game will still work just like all
-\'monochrome\' Game Boy games, but it cannot access any of the special SGB functions.
+When these entries aren't set, the game will still work just like all 'monochrome' Game Boy games, but it cannot access any of the special SGB functions.

 ### Detecting SGB hardware

-The recommended detection method is to send a MLT\_REQ command which enables two (or four) joypads.
-A normal handheld Game Boy will ignore this command, a SGB will now return incrementing joypad IDs each time when deselecting keyboard lines (see MLT\_REQ description for details).
+The recommended detection method is to send a MLT_REQ command which enables two (or four) joypads.
+A normal handheld Game Boy will ignore this command, a SGB will now return incrementing joypad IDs each time when deselecting keyboard lines (see MLT_REQ description for details).
 Now read-out joypad state/IDs several times, and if the ID-numbers are changing, then it is a SGB (a normal Game Boy would typically always return 0Fh as ID).
-Finally, when not intending to use more than one joypad, send another MLT\_REQ command in order to re-disable the multi-controller mode.
+Finally, when not intending to use more than one joypad, send another MLT_REQ command in order to re-disable the multi-controller mode.
 Detection works regardless of whether and how many joypads are physically connected to the SNES.
 However, detection works only when having unlocked SGB functions in the cartridge header,